circa10a/caddy-defender/README.md

 ### Adding a New Responder

-To add a new responder, you need to create a new responder in the `responders` package and update the `UnmarshalCaddyfile` method in the `DefenderMiddleware` struct to handle the new responder.
+To add a new responder, you need to create a new responder in the `responders` package and update the `UnmarshalCaddyfile` method in the `Defender` struct to handle the new responder.
 Follow the steps in the [Contributing Guide](CONTRIBUTING.md).

 ---